 It is 730 km from Cappadocia to Istanbul.
-To go to Cappadocia, you need a plane or bus transportation.
+For go to Cappadocia, you need a plane or bus transportation.
 Transportation by plane is 1 hour 30 minutes.
 Transportation by bus is around 12 hours.
-Since the balloons in Cappadocia get up early in the morning, you have to go to the hotel one day before.
+Since the hot air balloons in Cappadocia get up early in the morning, you have to go to the hotel one day before.

 It is a total of 3 hours of activity.
 For the Cappadocia hot air balloon tour, you are taken from your hotel an hour before the flight time and brought to the flight point.

 After a light breakfast, security information is given together with the balloons being inflated and the flight begins.